Categories

 ‘At Happywhale we’re very excited for Swoop’s engagement in citizen science,’ the founder of Happywhale Ted Cheeseman told us when we let him know about Mariposa.
 ‘This year in the Antarctic has been Happywhale’s best ever, with over 1200 humpback whales identified to date.
 We love bringing science closer to Antarctic travellers and with this rich dataset we hope to be able to detect how environmental change affects Antarctic whales as we have now been able to do in the North Pacific Ocean.’

-This year’s Antarctic season is coming to an end, and somewhere off the Peninsula, Mariposa is turning its flippers north to begin the long winter migration to warmer waters.
+This year’s Antarctic season is now coming to an end, and somewhere off the Peninsula, Mariposa is turning their flippers north to begin the long winter migration to warmer waters.
 Now we’re looking forward to the next season, and hoping for an email to land in our inbox to say he or she had been spotted again.
 Did she swim north past Brazil?
 Or did he follow the Pacific route to the western Caribbean?
 Will one of our travellers even be the next to take the shot that tells us if Mariposa is a male or a female?
 Might it even be you?

 We’re very excited to be following Mariposa’s journey into the future.
 But we’re equally keen to remember that photographing this one whale is a sign that anyone can all get involved in conservation projects.